stratapp-ai/stratapp-ai.github.io/about.md

   We did not invent new management buzz words, theory or methods.
 We carefully designed #stratapp around what you already know.

-  Therefore, your time-to-value on #stratapp is days - not weeks, months or quarters.
+  Therefore, your time-to-value on #stratapp is days - not weeks or months.
 intro_image: "/uploads/all generations.jpg"
 section_text: |-
   {:.font-weight-bold}